TheMannu/AWS-Learning-Days/Day-01/project.md

 Step 1: Name your EC2 instance

 Using tags, you can categorize your AWS resources in different ways (for example, by purpose, owner, or environment).
 This categorization is useful when you have many resources of the same type.
 You can quickly identify a specific resource based on the tags that you have assigned to it.
 Each tag consists of a key and a value, both of which you define.

 When you name your instance, AWS creates a key-value pair.
 The key for this pair is Name, and the value is the name you enter for your EC2 instance.

-In the Name and tags section, for Name, enter Web-Server Choose the Add additional tags link.
+In the Name and tags section, for Name, enter youb-Server Choose the Add additional tags link.
 From the Resource types dropdown list, ensure that both Instances and Volumes are selected.